 ISTAR is coordinated by ISSS.
 For any questions about ISTAR, please contact:

-Neeraj is a junior in Wharton studying Finance and Business Analytics.
+Neeraj is a senior in Wharton studying Finance and Business Analytics.
 Although he was born in Chennai, India, Neeraj spent most of his childhood in Bahrain, and went to high school in Qatar and Singapore, where he currently lives.
 Outside of AIS, Neeraj is involved in Penn Microfinance and 180 Degrees Consulting.
 He is also an RA in Fisher Hassenfeld.
 Neeraj loves to cook and explore the city.

-James is a sophomore from Singapore, studying Economics at the College of Arts and Sciences.
+James is a junior from Singapore, studying Economics at the College of Arts and Sciences.
 He served about two years in the military as an Infantry Lieutenant before coming to college, having trained in jungle and urban warfare missions in Singapore, Brunei, and Taiwan.
 Having to adjust from the military to school life, he understand the difficulties of adjusting to a new culture and making new friends.
 Through ISTAR, he hopes to make student life more enriching for all international students, through the organization of more social activities, more interactions between different cultural groups and raising awareness about the cultural diversity at Penn.
 In addition, he is also interested in economics, public policy, and international development, and is actively involved in numerous social impact consulting clubs at Penn, serving clients that range from Cambodia to Nigeria.

-Maher is a freshman from Lebanon, studying Systems Science and Engineering.
+Maher is a sophomore from Lebanon, studying Systems Science and Engineering.
 Maher hails from a rich culture defined by diversity and coexistence: Lebanon’s 18 different religious groups and dozens of ethnic groups all live in an area 11 times smaller than Pennsylvania.
 He serves as the Executive Vice President of the Freshman Class Board and sits on the Undergraduate Assembly’s Social Justice Committee.
 Through the UA, he hopes to make tangible positive changes to the lives of students not traditionally represented in Student Government at Penn such as International Students.
 In addition, he is also interested in international development, financial systems, and operational efficiency.
 He’s also a big champion of the Penn spirit, as he’s involved with the Kite and Key Society and works closely with Penn Traditions.